 (b) Termination for Cause By Covered Entity.
 Upon the Covered Entity’s knowledge of a material breach by Business Associate of this Agreement, the Covered Entity shall have the right to immediately terminate this Agreement.

 (c) Automatic Termination.
-This Agreement will automatically terminate without any further action by the Parties upon the termination or expiration of the Subscription Agreement between the Parties.
+This Agreement will automatically terminate without any further action by the Parties upon the termination or expiration of the Underlying Agreement between the Parties.

 (d) Effect of Termination